Ganymede-Bio/website-docusaurus/docs/sdk/sdk_markdowns/lc.md

 ## `class` LC

-Reads LC runs in CDF format from Agilent HPLC systems and stores as dataframes
+Reads liquid chromatography runs in CDF format from Agilent LC systems and stores as dataframes

 ## `function` LC.__init__